 The MD&A (Pages 5 through 20) provides a narrative introduction, overview, and analysis of the Basic Financial Statements.
-The Notes to the Basic Financial Statements (Pages 45 through 114) provide required detailed disclosures and a description of the financial statements.
+The Notes to the Basic Financial Statements (Pages 45 through 100) provide required detailed disclosures and a description of the financial statements.

 The Statement of Net Position (Page 21) may serve as a useful indicator of a government's financial position.
-The City (in total, all funds) has a positive net position of \$1.23 billion at fiscal year-end.
-The City's total net position increased by \$68.0 million over the prior fiscal year.
-This is primarily attributable to increased property taxes resulting from the continued strength in the residential and commercial real estate markets as evidenced by another year of strong growth in assessed values.
-The largest portion of net position, \$562.8 million, represents resources that are subject to external restrictions on how they may be used.
-An additional \$553.9 million represents the net investment in capital assets.
-The remaining \$117.1 million represents unrestricted net position and may be used to meet the City's ongoing obligations.
+The City (in total, all funds) has a positive net position of \$1.40 billion at fiscal year-end.
+The City's total net position increased by \$172.9 million (excluding the impact of restatement) over the prior fiscal year.
+This is primarily attributable to higher charges for services, additional grants and contributions, increased property taxes, sales taxes, and other taxes.
+Most of these increases are due to recovery from the COVID-19 pandemic as normal activities gradually return.
+Property tax increases resulted from the continued strength in the residential and commercial real estate markets as evidenced by another year of strong growth in assessed values.
+The largest portion of net position, \$624.1 million, represents resources that are subject to external restrictions on how they may be used.
+An additional \$590.0 million represents the net investment in capital assets.
+The remaining \$190.5 million represents unrestricted net position and may be used to meet the City's ongoing obligations.
 The unrestricted net position is Citywide and does not represent current resources available for budgetary purposes.